Joshua Tree Landscape & Star Trails 2-Day Photography Workshop

 Come join us for a new adventure, "Landscape by day, stars by night!"...

 Joshua Tree National Park is special.
 Once to leave the hustle and bustle of Los Angeles it really is the first stop where you no longer see the glow of the city when the sun drops at night.
 The sky gets so dark here that on clear nights you can see every star, and you realize how small you really are in the grand scale of the universe.
 Truly an amazing sight.

-For that reason photographers make Joshua Tree a destination to come work on night photography images.
-The park also boasts iconic and oddly egg shaped boulders, along with the Dr. Seuss shaped Joshua Trees that make for extremely interesting subject matter to use in these night images.
+For that reason, photographers make Joshua Tree a destination to come work on night photography images.
+The park also boasts iconic and oddly egg-shaped boulders, along with Dr. Seuss shaped Joshua Trees that make for an extremely interesting subject matter to use in these night images.

 This class is a perfect course for those looking to add night photographs to their portfolio, or for those just getting started with night photography and wanting to head out with likeminded individuals for fun and education in one of California's best spots for night photography.

 We won't just photograph the stars either.
 What is a trip to Joshua Tree National Park without some time spent photographing those unique trees that gave the park its name!
 We'll spend sunrise and sunsets in the park photographing some of these iconic trees and the cacti gardens that make this desert landscape unlike anywhere else in California.